whoisarjen/React-live-chat-application/README.md

 Simple live chat created with React, which show how websocket can be used to put more life into application.
-To run the app you need to start two cmd with those commands: "node server.js" and "npm run"
+To run the app you need to start two cmds with those commands: "node server.js" and "npm run"